OptiComp/OptiComp/README.md

 <br>

 #### **Custom Wrapper:**
-Create a custom wrapper for any optimizer:
+Create a custom wrapper for any optimizer:\
+Head to the wiki for more information on creating [custom wrappers](https://github.com/OptiComp/OptiComp/wiki/Custom-wrappers).
 ```python
 import logging